 The Lee B. Lusted Student Prize Fund recognizes and supports young decision makers for outstanding presentations of research at an SMDM meeting.
-In 2016, your gifts supported 10 winners at the Vancouver meeting, and two winners each at the Hong Kong and London conferences.
+In 2017, your gifts supported 10 winners at the 39th Annual Meeting in Pittsburgh.
 Learn more about early career awards.

 John M. Eisenberg Award Fund

 The John M. Eisenberg Award for Practical Application of Medical Decision Making Research recognizes an individual or organization that has demonstrated sustained leadership in translating medical decision making research into practice, and that has taken exceptional steps to communicate the principles and/or substantive findings of medical decision making research to policy makers, to clinical decision makers, and to the general public.

 In January 2016, SMDM held its second Asia-Pacific Conference in Shatin, New Territories, Hong Kong.
 As a result of this conference, SMDM was invited to provide training to three other groups, one each in Tokyo, Malaysia and Singapore.
 Our trainings are part of a long-term commitment to building stronger connections with medical decision making communities outside of North America and Europe.
 Your gift to the Asia-Pacific Outreach Fund will be used to support continued outreach to and training in the Asia-Pacific region.

 A Gift through your Will or Trust:

 A growing number of generous individuals are choosing to support their favorite cause by making a gift in their wills and trusts.
 You can make a gift to the Society for Medical Decision Making of a set dollar amount, a percentage of your estate, or what is left after your loved ones have been taken care of.
 Bequests to the Society are entirely free from federal estate tax and there is no limit on the amount you can leave to the Society or any other charitable organization through your estate.